2024-25 Fall Classes

 Lab Fee: $40

 Learn how to sew by hand or with a sewing machine.
-Learn about fabric texture, weave and weight.
-Design a Needle Book for your Pins and Needles and design other creations to test and develop your skills.
-This perennial favorite class has a new name in recognition that this is one of our classes that past students enjoy retaking to continue developing their skills alongside new students.
+Learn about fabric texture, weave, and weight.
+Design a needle book for your pins and needles.
+Design other creations to test and develop your skills.
+This perennial favorite class is one that past students enjoy retaking to continue developing their skills alongside new students.
 Workshop/All Skill Levels, Regularly Offered, Activity Level 1

 Stop Motion Animation Workshop